StefanoPicozzi/weightwatcher/README.md

 Clone this repository.

+Change to the container dubdirectory

-Add product installers to installs directory.
+Add runtime zip file  to installs directory.

 Build demo image